SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

    managing_observations/index
    managing_views/index

-:ref:`accounts_and_users`
+:ref:`Accounts_and_users`
-    This section will guide you through account registration, updating your account information, and viewing other user accounts.
+    This section will guide you through account registration, updating, and viewing other user accounts.

-:ref:`managing_layers`
+:ref:`Managing_layers`
-    Create, delete, manage and share Layers and Metadata.
+	This section will guide you to create, delete, manage and share layers and metadata.

-:ref:`managing_observations`
+:ref:`Managing_observations`
-    Manage observations, create and insert sensors.
+	This section will guide you to register sensors and to create, delete, manage and share sensors bservations.

-:ref:`managing_views`
+:ref:`Managing_views`
-    Create, delete, manage and share Maps.
-Add, view and download observation.
+	This section will guide you to create, delete, manage and share maps.

-:ref:`managing_metadata`
+:ref:`Managing_metadata`
-           you will learn how to compile metadata.
+	This section will guide you to compile metadata.